Welcome to Beech Class Year 3/4

 If your child requires an inhaler please ensure that they have it in school every day.

-• Please bring a named water bottle to school each day.
+- Please bring a named water bottle to school each day.

-• We enter, from 8.40am, through the main entrance and exit, at 3.30pm, through the outdoor classroom from the blue pod.
+- We enter, from 8.40am, through the main entrance and exit, at 3.30pm, through the outdoor classroom from the blue pod.

-• Please check all your clothes are labelled, especially coats and jumpers!
+- Please check all your clothes are labelled, especially coats and jumpers!

-• Please remember our school uniform policy
+- Please remember our school uniform policy.

-Hair should be tied back and removes earrings before school.
-If it is their swimming day, could children please come in their PE kit and bring their Swimming Kit to change into. (no costumes under clothes):
+If it is your child's swimming day, could children please come in their PE kit and bring their Swimming Kit to change into. (no costumes under clothes).

 If you would like to know more about how to help your child at home, please use the links below to take you to helpful pages on our website:)